Discover Turks and Caicos: Your Complete Travel Guide

 Navigating the Islands with Ease

 Exploring the islands is simple.
-On Providenciales, the most developed island, the best way to get around is by car hire, with well-maintained roads and easy access to beaches, restaurants, and attractions.
-Taxis are available island-wide and are typically charged based on the destination and number of passengers, rather than metered fare.
-For guests seeking a more comfortable experience, private luxury SUVs and Sprinter vans are also available and can be arranged in advance through your concierge.
+On Providenciales, the best way to get around is by car hire.
+Roads are manageable and easy to navigate, with taxis also available across the island.
+For added comfort, private luxury SUVs and Sprinter vans can be arranged in advance through your concierge.

 The Outer Islands